elu1652/Tomasulo-Simulator/README.md

 ## Current Limitations

+* The simulator supports a small custom ISA rather than full RISC-V.
+* Only static always-not-taken branch prediction is implemented.
+* No dynamic 1-bit or 2-bit branch predictor yet.
+* ROB capacity is logical; physical ROB slots are not reused yet.
-* The current ROB tag is the instruction index.
+* The current ROB tag is the dynamic instruction ID.
-* Branch instructions are implemented non-speculatively; prediction and speculative recovery are not implemented yet.
-* Speculative execution is not implemented yet.
-* Branch prediction is not implemented yet.
 * Load-store ordering is simplified.
 * There is no full load-store queue yet.
-* The simulator supports a small custom ISA rather than full RISC-V.
-* ROB uses dynamic IDs but physical ROB slots are not reused yet
+* Automated tests currently mainly validate final register/memory state, so some speculative behavior still needs stronger test checks.

 ---

 ## Planned Features

-* Static branch prediction
-* Speculative execution
+* Stronger automated testing for speculative execution
-* ROB and reservation station flush on branch misprediction
+* Commit-count or flush-count validation in the test runner
+* Dynamic branch prediction, such as 1-bit or 2-bit predictors
 * True circular ROB with reusable physical slots
 * Load-store queue
-* More automated test checking
 * CPI and performance experiments

 ---

 ## Project Status

-The simulator currently implements a non-speculative Tomasulo-style pipeline with ROB-based commit and basic BEQ/BNE branch support.
+The simulator currently implements Tomasulo-style out-of-order execution with ROB-based commit and static always-not-taken branch speculation, including misprediction recovery by flushing younger wrong-path instructions.

-The next major milestone is static branch prediction with ROB/reservation-station flush on misprediction.